jhrifat10/ShoeKart-/README.md

 -	**JavaScript:** For all interactive functionalities, including shopping cart logic and dynamic content updates
 ---
 🎯 **Backend**
-- **Python:** For backend logic, handling requests, processing data, and connecting frontend with the database.
+- **Python (Django):** For backend logic, handling requests, building REST APIs, and connecting frontend with the database.
-- **SQL:** For storing and managing data such as products, users, carts, and orders securely.
+- **SQL (Database):** For storing and managing data such as products, users, carts, and orders securely.